Discover Achill Island

 Keem beach – © Stefano Viola

-According to archaeologists, Achill Island was first inhabited 5,000 years ago.
-From this period, the population has left its mark on the island: cereal crops, the construction of forts (now considered to be real tourist attractions)…etc.
+According to archaeologists, Achill Island was inhabited for the first time 5,000 years ago.
+From this period onwards, the population left its mark on the island: cereal crops, construction of forts (today considered real tourist attractions)… etc.

-In the 5th century, Achill Island did not escape Christianization: the population then erected 2 churches: one in Kildavnet, and the other in Slievemore.
-Today, there are few remains of these two constructions.
+In the 5th century, the island of Achill did not escape Christianization: the population erected 2 churches: one at Kildavnet, the other at Slievemore.
+Little remains of these 2 buildings today.

-Much later, Achill Island was successively controlled by many families and clans, the most famous of which were the O’Malley, O’Donnell and Gallagher.
+Much later, Achill Island was successively controlled by numerous families and clans, the most famous of which were the O’Malleys, the O’Donnells and the Gallaghers.

-In the XVIIth century, the massive expulsions of the English Cromwell in the north and east of Ireland led the Irish population to leave its lands to settle further west.
-Among this “fleeing” population, many families from Ulster then decide to settle on Achill.
+In the 17th century, Cromwell’s mass expulsions from the north and east of Ireland led the Irish population to leave their lands and settle further west.
+Many Ulster families decided to settle in Achill.

-Today, many cultural traces bear witness to this exodus, and Achill Island is still inhabited by many Ulsterians, so that there are 2 different Gaelic dialects on the island: the original dialect, and the Ulster dialect.
+Today, many cultural traces bear witness to this exodus, and Achill Island is still inhabited by many Ulster people, so that there are 2 different Gaelic dialects on the island: the original dialect, and the Ulster dialect.

 Visit Achill Island

-An island with breathtaking scenery and a culture rooted in Gaelic traditions.
+An island of breathtaking scenery and a culture rooted in Gaelic traditions

 Achill Island – © Cristi